planningcenter/planningcenter.design/src/articles/github.md

 These approvals are measured `+1`s.

-Each team has additonal guidelines around deploys and code reviews.
+Each team has additional guidelines around deploys and code reviews.
 Talk with your team about the specifics.

 ## Authoring a strong PR